PhotoboothProject/photobooth/docs/index.md

 ## News

+### 17. September 2024

+Photobooth v4.5.1 has been released.

+The release keeps Photobooth v4 compatible with latest Photobooth installer and allows automated installation tests via GitHub actions.

+Besides that only dependencies have been updated to latest version.

+The changed Onoff library should be able to handle the changed GPIO sysfs on latest PiOS kernel.

+We're still working on rewriting the Photobooth source for the upcoming v5 release - there's still some work left before the new version can be released.

+The current development version runs nicely and stable for most user!
+We are always happy about feedback and helping hands!

+New feature have been added already and the UI got an overhaul in a lot of places.

+Like always: The full Changelog can be found [here](changelog.md).

+If you're running latest development version already: there's no need to install Photobooth v4.5!

+Your Photobooth-Team

+---

 ### 09. January 2024

 It's been a while, but here's some news outside of our Community on Telegram.